manithamanoj/School_District_Analysis/README.md

 # School_District_Analysis
 Pycity schools with Pandas
   ## Introduction
   Maria is a chief data scientist of city schools.
 In this project School district analysis, we were helping Maria on analyzing student funding and students’ standardized test data.
-We aggregated the data and illustrated the trends of school performance.
-    Then school board has notified Maria and her supervisor that the students_complete.csv file shows evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.
+We aggregated the data and illustrated the trends of school performance.Then school board has notified Maria and her supervisor that the students_complete.csv file shows evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.
 So Maria has asked us to replace the 9 th grade math and reading scores for Thomas High School with NaNs while keeping the rest of the data unharmed.
 Then perform the analysis and find out the fluctuations in overall analysis

  ## Results